pA1nD/phaser-tut-platform/README.md

 // In the loop.
 var diamond = this.diamonds.create(x+55, y-32, 'diamond');
 diamond.body.velocity.x = platform.body.velocity.x
+platform.diamond = diamond
 // After the loop
 this.diamonds.setAll('body.allowGravity', false);
 this.diamonds.setAll('body.immovable', true);
+// In the warpPlatform function: platform.diamond.x = 640+55
+// and
+platform.diamond.x = -160+55

 // THIRD: Consume item
 // This goes into the update function